sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 * Hutchins et al.: "Within the limited domain of our experiments, test sets achieving coverage levels over 90% usually showed significantly better fault detection than randomly chosen test sets of the same size.
 In addition, significant improvements in the effectiveness of coverage-based tests usually occurred as coverage increased from 90% to 100%.
 However, the results also indicate that 100% code coverage alone is not a reliable indicator of the effectiveness of a test set."
 * Namin and Andrews: "Our experiments indicate that coverage is sometimes correlated with effectiveness when [test suite] size is controlled for, and that using both size and coverage yields a more accurate prediction of effectiveness than [test suite] size alone.
 This in turn suggests that both size and coverage are important to test suite effectiveness."

-For interested readers, a extensive literature review on the topic can be found in Zhu, H., Hall, P. A., & May, J. H. (1997).
+For interested readers, an extensive literature review on the topic can be found in Zhu, H., Hall, P. A., & May, J. H. (1997).
 Software unit test coverage and adequacy.
 ACM computing surveys (csur), 29(4), 366-427.